Covid information

 Information for children, young people and families

-Our Child and Adolescent Mental Health (CAMHS) teams have compiled a series of leaflets and handy guides about coronavirus for children, young people and families.
+Our Child and Adolescent Mental Health (CAMHS) teams have compiled a series of leaflets and handy guides about Covid for children, young people and families.

-Resources for children, young people and their families during the Coronavirus outbreak.pdf [pdf] 762KB
+Resources for children, young people and their families.pdf 762KB

-Coronavirus young people mental health resource pack.pdf [pdf] 797KB
+Covid young people mental health resource pack.pdf 797KB

-Coronavirus young people's mental health resource pack easy read version.pdf [pdf] 845KB
+Covid young people's mental health resource pack easy read version.pdf 845KB

-Neuro-development resources for children, young people and their families durting the Coronavirus outbreak.pdf [pdf] 762KB
+Neuro-development resources for children, young people and their families.pdf 762KB

 Other languages

-Translated versions of Covid and other leaflets can be found here.
+Translated versions of Covid leaflets can be found here.

 As a patient